wire2coder/fall2020_hw2/README.md

  9   Horizontal_Distance_To_Fire_Points  581012 non-null  int64
 ```

-column 10 to 11, each of the column represent a binary number 0/1, so all 4 columns together represents 4 bits binary number
+column 10 to 11, each of the column represent a binary digit 0 or 1, so all 4 columns together represents a number in 4 bit binary, 0 0 0 1 is 1 <br />
-this technique has a name that is very descriptive and easy to understand, ONE HOT encoding
+This technique has a name that is very descriptive and easy to understand, ONE HOT encoding
 ```
  10  Wilderness_Area1                    581012 non-null  int64
  11  Wilderness_Area2                    581012 non-null  int64